ErfanRasti/arch-setup/docs/10_applications_and_packages/1_flatpak_applications.md

 - `com.github.neithern.g4music`: Gapless (AKA: G4Music) is a light weight music player written in GTK4, focuses on large music collection.
 - `de.haeckerfelix.Shortwave`: Listen to internet radio.
 - `io.github.seadve.Mousai`: Discover songs you are aching to know with an easy-to-use interface.
+- `de.haeckerfelix.AudioSharing`: Share your computer audio
+- `io.bassi.Amberol`: Amberol is a music player with no delusions of grandeur.
+If you just want to play music available on your local system then Amberol is the music player you are looking for.

 ### Photo